shail840/Vendor_Management_System/README.md

 # Vendor Management System with Performance Metrics

 ## Objective
-The Vendor Management System was a Django-based application integrated with Django REST Framework.
+The Vendor Management System is a Django-based application integrated with Django REST Framework.
 Its primary aim was to facilitate efficient vendor management, purchase order tracking, and vendor performance evaluation.

 ## Installation